 🙋 Questions & Answers

-The gourmet size rolls (57 grams) are sold at Sam’s and Costco.
-Usually the smaller size roll (38 grams) can be found at Walmart or Smith’s (a Kroger brand store).
+The a great option for the gourmet size rolls (57 grams) is Sam’s or Costco.
+Usually the smaller size roll (38 grams) can be found in the freezer section at a regular grocery store like Walmart or Smith’s (a Kroger brand store).

 Thawing frozen Rhodes rolls at room temperature or overnight in the refrigerator is the best way to ensure that they turn out perfectly.
 However, if you don't have the extra time needed to follow the regular method there are two quick thaw methods.